Rust Library Guide

 SwissArmyHammer is available as a Rust library (swissarmyhammer

 ) that you can integrate into your own applications.
-This guide covers installation, basic usage, and advanced integration patterns.
+This guide covers installation, basic usage, and integration patterns.

 Installation